Friday, February 21, 2025

 The Ancient Question: Culture of the Classical World in Art and Architecture

-Palaces to Public: Revolutionary Origins of Museums in France, Russia, and China
+Palaces to Public: Revolutionary Origins of Museums in France and China

 Panel 2D: Nineteenth Century American Expansionism